badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 Took: 0.027851
 ```

 Indeed, looking at the assembly, the call was eliminated and `r96_hline()` was entirely inlined into `rect()`.
-But that's not a great solution, as most compilers will manage inline `r96_hline()` everywhere, which bloats executable size.
+But that's not a great solution, as most compilers will manage to inline `r96_hline()` everywhere, which bloats executable size, or may put pressure on the register allocator, thus actually slowing down our code.

-As an alternative, we can use [link time optimizations](https://johnysswlab.com/link-time-optimizations-new-way-to-do-compiler-optimizations/) as supported by Clang, GCC, and MSVC.
+As an alternative to gunking up our header files, we can use [link time optimizations](https://johnysswlab.com/link-time-optimizations-new-way-to-do-compiler-optimizations/) as supported by Clang, GCC, and MSVC.
 Let's update the `CMakeLists.txt` file to turn that on.

 --markdown-end

 {{post.code("CMakeLists.txt", "cmake",
 `
 ...
-FetchContent_MakeAvailable(minifb)

 include(CheckIPOSupported)
 check_ipo_supported(RESULT result)
 if(result)
     set(CMAKE_INTERPROCEDURAL_OPTIMIZATION TRUE)
 endif()

 ...
 `
 )}}
 --markdown-begin

-The last 5 lines check if LTO is supported by the current compiler and if that check passes, enables LTO for all targets that are defined afterwards.
+This snippet checks if LTO is supported by the current compiler, and if so, enables LTO for all targets that are defined afterwards.
 Here are the new timings with LTO on:

 ```
 Took: 0.025003